On the Capacity of Secure $K$-user Product Computation over a Quantum MAC: Results

 \subsubsection{Achievability}

-The achievable scheme consists of two phases: the first phase allows the server to securely compute $1(W_1)1(W_2)\cdots 1(W_K)$, which is a QSK-AND problem, and the second phase allows the server to securely compute the product $W_1W_2\cdots W_K$ if the AND computation is non-zero\footnote{We allow a slight abuse of notation, as here $W_k$ denotes one instance of the data stream $W_k$, for $k\in [K]$.}.
-Both phases make use of the QSK-Sum scheme.
+The achievable scheme consists of two phases.
+The first phase allows the server to securely compute $1(W_1)1(W_2)\cdots 1(W_K)$, which is a QSK-AND problem.
+If $d=2$ then the computation is complete, otherwise the second phase allows the server to securely compute the product $W_1W_2\cdots W_K$ if the AND computation is non-zero.\footnote{$W_k$ here denotes one instance of the $k^{th}$ data stream.} Both phases make use of the QSK-Sum scheme, and for $d>2$ both phases are performed in all cases to preserve security.